JeeWeetje/iot-workshop/Commands.md

 1. Azure account [create here](https://azure.microsoft.com/en-us/free/) _(Azure passes will be present for those who have no Azure account)_
 2. A running TTN node connected to the TTN network and a running TTN bridge on your PC and connected to an IoT Hub
 3. or... a UWP app which simulates a machine running duty cycles
-4. A combination of Azure IoT Hub, Stream Analytics job, Event Hub and Azure Function which are waiting for analysed telemetry coming from the devices
+4. A combination of Azure IoT Hub, Stream Analytics job, Event Hub and Azure Function which are waiting for analyzed telemetry coming from the devices
 5. A running Device Explorer or IoT Hub Explorer, connected to the IoT Hub, showing the telemetry coming in

 ### Steps to perform in this part of the workshop